 How to Map Network Drive using Group Policy Preference

-At first new group policy object needs to be created in the domain controller.
-Open GPMC in domain controller to create a new GPO.
+Open Group Policy Management Console (GPMC) in a domain controller to create a new GPO.
 Here, I have named it “Global OS” as shown below.

 Right click on the policy object and select Edit.
 The policy that we’re looking for is under User Configuration > Preferences > Windows Settings > Drive Maps, see picture below for reference.